 How to Instantiate a Python Class

-To instantiate a class in Python, we create an object of the class, which will call the constructor method.
+Let's explore how to instantiate a class in Python.
+In order to accomplish this, we must perform class instantiation in Python by creating an instance of the class that invokes its constructor method.
 Here's an example of a simple class and how to instantiate an object of that class.

 self.name = name